-Join an enchanting journey discovering the cultural and natural treasures of the Cyclades and the Dodecanese with this exceptional itinerary in alliance with Smithsonian Journeys.
-From Athens, set sail aboard Le Jacques Cartier for an 8-day cruise to the most beautiful Greek islands of the southern Aegean Sea and delight in the rich cultural heritage and refreshing turquoise waters of the archipelago.
-Visit ancient sacred sites in Patmos, cruise the caldera at Santorini, and savor fresh local flavors throughout your journey.
-Your cruise ends in Athens, the mythical city dominated by the Acropolis and monuments that showcase the rich history of the Classical world.
+This remarkable itinerary, in collaboration with Smithsonian Journeys, takes you on a trip to experience the cultural and ecological gems of the Cyclades and the Dodecanese.
+Depart from Athens on the Le Jacques Cartier for an 8-day voyage through the most picturesque Greek islands of the southern Aegean Sea.
+Visit ancient sacred sites in Patmos, explore the caldera in Santorini, and sample fresh local cuisine throughout your journey.
+Your trip ends in Athens, a legendary city dominated by the Acropolis and monuments that show the rich history of the Roman civilization.

 Find stunning natural beauty in the islands of the Aegean Sea